Wolfson Economics Prize: Winning entry

 The 2014 prize was announced on 3 September 2014 at an awards ceremony in London.
-The Winner was David Rudlin of URBED, assisted by Nicholas Falk (also URBED) and with input from Jon Rowland (John Rowland Urban Design), Joe Ravetz (Manchester University) and Peter Redman (managing director, policy and research at TradeRisks Ltd).
+The Winner was David Rudlin of URBED, assisted by Nicholas Falk (also URBED) and with input from Jon Rowland (John Rowland Urban Design), Joe Ravetz (University of Manchester) and Peter Redman (managing director, policy and research at TradeRisks Ltd).
 His concept revolved around the expansion and "greening" of existing cities, in a way which did not disturb their existing centres or green spaces.
 The UK Government responded quickly.
 Housing Minister, Brandon Lewis, stated "we are committed to protecting the green belt from development as an important protection against urban sprawl – today’s proposal from Lord Wolfson’s competition is not government policy and will not be taken up".

 2012 Prize

 Launch

 On 18 October 2011, British businessman and Conservative life peer Simon Wolfson launched a contest that offered a £250,000 reward "for an individual to come up with a plan for how the euro could be safely dismantled."

 The deadline was set on 31 January 2012.